Introduction

 Step 1: Blot, Don’t Rub

-In the event of a spill, respond quickly by blotting the area with a clean cloth or paper towel.
-Rubbing can push the polish deeper into the fibers, making it harder to remove.
+If you spill some polish, act fast!
+Blot the area with a clean cloth or paper towel.
+Rubbing can push the polish deeper into the fibers, making it tougher to clean up.

 Step 2: Apply Quick Clean-up Measures

-Immediately use any of the previously mentioned methods (such as dish soap and warm water or hairspray) after blotting to reduce the chances of staining.
+Right after blotting, use any of the cleanup methods mentioned earlier (like dish soap and warm water or hairspray) to help prevent staining.

 Alternative Nail Polish Options